jpacerqueira-zz/spark-on-kubernetes/README.md

  -  An setup to deploy Kubernetes in AWS EKS
    - The Standard GKS spark was here adapted to EKS
-    -  Adopt Multi-Cloud Strategies with this technologies and other compatible with Kubernetes
+   -  Adopt multi-cloud strategies with this technologies and others compatible with Kubernetes and its auto-scaling capabilities.

          1. Step 0 : Setup your AWSCLI and account - each deployment and example run costs less than $0.24 USD